 Coach Tokach has 3 daughters named Erica, Ashton and Taylor and 12 grandchildren.

-Coach David Tutrone joined the Desert Mountain softball staff in 2023 and serves as the JV Head Coach and assistant coach for Varsity.
+Coach Tim Spatz is joining the Desert Mountain softball staff in 2026 and will serve as the Junior Varsity Head Coach.

-He has been married to his wife Debbie for 33 years and has two daughters, Meredith and Madison.
+He has been married to his wife Kristin for 5 years and has a son, Jacob (23) and stepdaughter Emma (21), He has two dogs, Ruebie (13 yo) and Zona (6 yo).

 Emma is a passionate and experienced softball coach who has been involved with the sport since 4th grade.
 Throughout her career, she has honed her skills on the field, playing on Varsity for all 4 years.
 She ended her high school career in 2023 celebrating at ASU Farrington Stadium with her teammates as part of Desert Mountain’s first-ever 5A state championship softball team.